noahgrant/resourcerer/README.md

   }
   // ...

-  static cacheFields = [
+  static dependencies = [
     'limit',
     'userId',
     'sort_field',
      ({end_millis, start_millis}) => ({range: end_millis - start_millis})
-  ]
+  ];
 };
 ```

-We can see that `limit` and `sort_field` as specified in `cacheFields` are taken straight from the `params` object that `resourcerer` transforms into url query parameters. `userId` is part of the `/users/{userId}/todos` path, so it can't be part of the `params` object, which is why it's stored as an instance property.
+We can see that `limit` and `sort_field` as specified in `dependencies` are taken straight from the `params` object that `resourcerer` transforms into url query parameters. `userId` is part of the `/users/{userId}/todos` path, so it can't be part of the `params` object, which is why it's stored as an instance property.
 But `resourcerer` will see its value within the `options` hash that is passed and use it for the cache key.

 The time range is a little tougher to cache, though.
 We're less interested the spcecific `end_time`/`start_time` values to the millisecond&mdash;it does us little good to cache an endpoint tied to `Date.now()` when it will never be the same for the next request.
 We're much more interested in the difference between `end_time` and `start_time`.
-This is a great use-case for a function entry in `cacheFields`, which takes the `params` object passed an argument.
+This is a great use-case for a function entry in `dependencies`, which takes the `params` object passed an argument.
 In the case above, the returned object will contribute a key called `range` and a value equal to the time range to the cache key.

 The generated cache key would be something like `userTodos_limit=50_$range=86400000_sort_field=importance_userId=noah`.
 Again, note that: